Singularities in positive characteristic, stratification and simplification of the singular locus: The language of pairs and basic objects

 As indicated above, it is typical to take $J$ as the sheaf of ideals defining a hypersurface $X\subset V$, and $b$ as the maximum of the multiplicities at points of $X$.

 \

 Hironaka defines the function:

-If $J$ is the defining ideal of a hypersurface $X\subset V$ as before, we can think that the worst singularities of $X$ are located at the points where the maximum value of Hironaka's function is achieved.
-Thus, our aim is to lower the maximum value of this function by defining a suitable sequence of blow-ups at smooth centers in an effort to improve the singularities of a strict transform of $X$. } \end{Paragraph}
+If $J$ is the defining ideal of a hypersurface $X\subset V$ as before, we can think that the worst singularities of $X$ are located at the points where Hironaka's function is maximum.
+Thus, our aim is to lower the maximum value of this function by defining a suitable sequence of blow-ups at smooth centers in an effort to improve the singularities of the strict transform of $X$. } \end{Paragraph}

 \begin{Paragraph} {\bf Basic objects and resolution.} {\rm Since our resolution problem has been codified in terms of pairs, the next step is to understand how pairs transform under blow-ups.
 Given a pair $(J,b)$, a smooth closed subscheme $Y\subset V$ is said to be {\em permissible} if $Y \subset \Sing(J,b)$.
-If $ V \stackrel{\pi}{\longleftarrow} V_{1} \supset H=\pi^{-1}(Y) $ denotes the monoidal transformation at a permissible center $Y$ then the total transform of $J$ in ${\mathcal O}_{V_1}$, $J\calo_{V_1}$, can be expressed as a product, for a uniquely defined $J_1 $ in $ \calo_{V_1}$.
+If $ V \stackrel{\pi}{\longleftarrow} V_{1} \supset H=\pi^{-1}(Y) $ denotes the monoidal transformation at a permissible center $Y$ then the {\em total transform of $J$ in ${\mathcal O}_{V_1}$}, $J\calo_{V_1}$, can be expressed as a product, for a uniquely defined $J_1 $ in $ \calo_{V_1}$.
 The new couple $(J_1, b)$ is called the {\em transform} of $(J, b)$, say: